justKD/KDImage/README.md

 - Debounce option?
 - Animation options.
 - Zoom for large image?

 - Remove dependency on Material-UI with custom solutions.
-- Gallery component that aggregates large images into a paginated lightbox?
+- Separate gallery component that aggregates large images into a paginated lightbox?

 ## Example